 STEP 3 • Set up a clear multi-step funnel for your ideal client/customer

-STEP 4 • Fill it to the brim with ideal clients/customers via lead generation or content marketing
+STEP 4 • Fill it to the brim with ideal clients/customers via content marketing, amplified by lead generation

 Easy, right?
 Lol.
 No.

-If ever you need a loving hand, book a Clarity Session and I'll be your spiritual and freedompreneurial windex (<-- a client called me this the other day lol!)
+If ever you need a loving hand, book a Clarity Session and I'll be your spiritual windex (<-- a client called me this the other day!)